 Remove corn kernels from cobs.
-Heat oil to 300°F in a wok or Dutch oven.
+Heat oil to 300°F (149°C) in a wok or Dutch oven.
 Line a large platter or cookie sheet with paper towel and keep it nearby.

 Reserve half of corn kernels and place the other half in the blender or food processor along with red curry paste, egg, rice flour, baking powder, and salt; blend until smooth and transfer mixture to a bowl.

-Drop corn batter very gently into oil by the tablespoonful.
+Drop corn batter very gently into oil by the tablespoon.
 Do not over-fill pot.
 Once the fritters float to the top, flip them around to make sure they're browned evenly.
-Once they're golden brown and the start to darken around the edges, fish them out onto the paper towel-lined platter with a slotted spoon.
+Once they're golden brown and start to darken around the edges, fish them out onto the paper towel-lined platter with a slotted spoon.
 Repeat until all fritters are cooked.

 |Nutrition Facts (per serving)|